Use link building for your profilePublished: August 6, 2015 | Last updated: April 5, 2023

 In the last in the series on SEO tips, we discussed keywords - phrases and terms which indicate which content can be found on your page.
 As a reminder: Google and other search engines rank your website higher when you provide suitable and valuable content.
 Your website ranking depends on different factors which can be improved.
-For example, frequently occurring relevant, well-placed keywords will help you to make your website more visible for specific search terms.
-But what is the relationship between SEO and links?
+For example frequently occurring relevant, well placed keywords will help you to make your website more visible for certain search terms.
+But what has this got to do with links?

-More links increase the visibility of your rating profile
+More links for better visibility for your rating profile

-A link (click the the word, “link” for an example) is a cross-reference from one website on the Internet to another.
-When search engines analyze websites, they pay attention to links and keywords.
-Links that lead to a website indicate that there must be interesting content on the site.
-Links are basic recommendations from other sites to visit your website.
+A link is a cross reference from one website on the Internet to another.
+When search engines analyze websites, they pay attention to links as well as keywords.
+Links that lead to a website are an indication that there must be interesting content on the site.
+Links are basically recommendations from other sites to visit your website.

 However, the number of links that lead to your website is no guarantee that you'll be ranked higher.
-The site that links to your website is also scanned and ranked based on its quality and content.
-If the topic is related, the search machine that your site is related has relevant content and is more helpful to the reader than other websites.
+This is because the site that links to your website is also scanned and ranked based on its quality and content.
+If the topic is related, this means for the search machine that your site is related, has relevant content and is more helpful to the reader than other websites.

 Organic link creation to strengthen your homepage and profile

-There are also portals where you can pay for these so-called backlinks, but watch out: Search engines are becoming more intelligent and can differentiate between wrong links (i.e. bought) and good links.
-Purchased links often come from sites that have been specially programmed to link to other websites.
-The content on these sites is normally structured in a peculiar way.
-So it's worth only allowing your site to be linked to websites that contain content related to your industry.
-You can quickly start with yourself: With ProvenExpert, you can easily organize and build backlinks.
+There are also portals where you can pay for these so-called backlinks, but watch out: Search engines are becoming more intelligent and can already differentiate between bad links (i.e. bought) and good links.
+Bought links often come from sites that have been specially programmed to link to other websites.
+The content on these sites is normally structured in an incredible way.
+So it's worth only allowing your site be linked to websites that contain content which is related to your own industry.
+You can easily start with yourself: With ProvenExpert, you can easily organize and build backlinks.

-Links help to optimize your review profile and your web presence.
+Conclusion: Links help to optimize your review profile and your web presence.
 You are indicating to search engines that your site is worth visiting.
 Whether a site is ranked high or not depends on over 200 factors that are constantly changing.
-Links from “real” websites with high-quality content are among the most important criteria for improving your visibility.
+Links from “real” websites with high-quality content is one of the most important criteria for improving your visibility.

 Do you have any suggestions or questions?
 Then leave a comment!